 CASE is proud to be a certified provider of continuing professional education with the American Planning Association.
 We bring together top notch practitioners in climate-sensitive sectors and world-class climate scientists, fulfilling our goal of mainstreaming climate science into professional practice.

 CASE Consultants International, a certified education provider with the American Planning Association (APA), presents “Climate Wise Brownfields”, a continuing education symposium June 13, 2017, in collaboration with the Cooperative Institute of Climate and Satellites - North Carolina (CICS-NC), the NC State University research institute co-located with NOAA's National Centers for Environmental Information.
-The workshop features top experts in the field of brownfields and allows professionals to earn up to six continuing education credits.
-Topics include city planning, brownfields financing, and climate mitigation and adaptation via brownfields reuse:
+The workshop features top experts in the field of brownfields.
+Featured Speakers: Camilla Warren, Fred Delk, Executive Director of the Columbia Development Corporation of Columbia, SC/.
+Mr. Delk has led the rebirth of Columbia’s downtown through innovative uses of brownfields; and Lee Harrop.
+Topics include city planning, brownfields finance, and climate mitigation and adaptation via brownfields reuse:

 "Climate Resilient Design in the Southeast", November 6, 2015.
 An educational symposium in collaboration with the American Institute for Architects and the Collider: Read the Symposium Summary See news Future Shock: Climate Resilient Architecture The Mountain Xpress